 import collections import numpy # ... history = collections.deque(maxlen=10) # 10 - number of samples for averaging def read_distance_filtered(): history.append(read_distance()) return numpy.median(history) while True: print(read_distance_filtered())

 An example of charts of initial and filtered data:

 The source code of the ROS-node used for building the chart can be found on Gist.

-Ultrasonic distance gage RCW-0001 is compatible with distance gage HC-SR04.
+The RCW-0001 distance sensor is compatible with distance sensor HC-SR04.
 Use the instruction above to connect and work with it.

-An example of a flight program with the use of simple_offboard, which makes the copter fly forward until the connected ultrasonic distance gage detects an obstacle:
+An example of a flight program with the use of simple_offboard, which makes the copter fly forward until the connected ultrasonic distance sensor detects an obstacle:

 set_velocity(vx=0.5, frame_id='body', auto_arm=True) # flying forward at the velocity of 0.5 mps while True: if read_distance_filtered() < 1: # if the obstacle is closer than 1 m, hanging on the spot set_position(x=0, y=0, z=0, frame_id='body') rospy.sleep(0.1)